imranmd/Web_Fundamentals_Reading_Material/14_DOM_BOM_manipulation_in_JS/Event_capturing_bubbling_delegation.md

-# DOM Events in JavaScript: A Comprehensive Guide
+# DOM Events in JavaScript: An in depth guide

 ## Introduction